Home ▸ About Revolver Gallery – Buy Andy Warhol Art With Confidence

 Warhol: A Different Idea of Love

-A Vancouver, Canada exhibition, which had over 50,000 visitors during its two-month duration.
-The exhibition opened in Yaletown’s Maison Ai warehouse in early 2015.
-The exhibition showcased artworks from Revolver’s collection, private owners, and the Andy Warhol Foundation.
-Some notable works on display were Warhol’s portraits of Liz Taylor, rare silkscreens of Muhammad Ali, and Warhol’s Shoes prints.
-At the time, this was the largest showing of Warhol’s in Canadian history, until Revolver topped it later the same year with Andy Warhol Revisited: A Mirror For Today in Toronto.
+This Vancouver exhibition drew more than 50,000 visitors in just two months.
+It opened in early 2015 inside Yaletown’s Maison Ai warehouse and brought together artworks from Revolver Gallery’s collection, private owners, and the Andy Warhol Foundation.
+The show featured portraits of Liz Taylor, rare silkscreens of Muhammad Ali, and Warhol’s Shoes prints.
+At that time, it became the largest Warhol exhibition in Canadian history.
+Later that same year, Revolver Gallery surpassed it with Andy Warhol Revisited: A Mirror For Today in Toronto.

 Andy Warhol Revisited: A Mirror For Today

-Toronto-born gallery owner Ron Rivlin curated this exhibit in the Yorkville neighborhood of Toronto.
-The exhibition showcased more than 120 works from Revolver’s own collection, and was further supplemented by works on loan from the Andy Warhol Foundation, Christie’s auction house, museums, and various private collectors.
-Complete with an integrated mobile app and an audio tour, the show featured iconic artworks such as Warhol’s Campbell’s Soup prints, Marilyn Monroe silkscreens, Mick Jaggers, John Gottis, and many more.
-In its first 2 months, the exhibit brought in over 50,000 visitors, and ran for 6 months from 07/01/2015 – 12/31/2015.
+Gallery founder Ron Rivlin curated this major exhibition in Toronto’s Yorkville neighborhood.
+It showcased more than 120 works from Revolver Gallery’s collection and was strengthened by loans from the Andy Warhol Foundation, Christie’s, museums, and private collectors.
+Moreover, visitors experienced a mobile app and audio tour that guided them through iconic artworks such as the Campbell’s Soup prints, Marilyn Monroe silkscreens, Mick Jaggers, and John Gottis.
+In its first two months, the exhibition welcomed more than 50,000 visitors.
+It continued for six months, running from July 1 to December 31, 2015.

 Andy Warhol: Cars from the Mercedes Benz Art Collection

-This exhibit began on July 23rd, 2022 at the Petersen Automotive Museum in Los Angeles.
-Showcasing Andy Warhol’s Cars series of paintings and screenprints—commissioned by Mercedes-Benz in 1986 to celebrate the 100th year anniversary of the motor car—the exhibition situates Warhol’s artistic ventures with motor vehicles alongside some of Mercedes-Benz’ most impressive creations.
-Furthermore, the show marks the first time in over 30 years that Warhol’s Cars works have been exhibited in the United States.
-Warhol’s very own 1974 Rolls Royce Silver Shadow was also present at the exhibit, on loan from Revolver gallery.
+This exhibition opened on July 23, 2022, at the Petersen Automotive Museum in Los Angeles.
+It showcased Warhol’s Cars paintings and screenprints, which Mercedes-Benz commissioned in 1986 to celebrate the 100th anniversary of the motor car.
+The show placed Warhol’s automotive works alongside several significant Mercedes-Benz vehicles.
+In addition, it marked the first time in more than 30 years that the Cars series had been shown in the United States.
+Warhol’s 1974 Rolls Royce Silver Shadow, on loan from Revolver Gallery, also appeared in the exhibition.